campusrover/fiducial_pick_and_place/README.md

 The `fixed_marker` frame is a static frame that is published to be 4.35 inches to the right of the `world` frame.
-To the right, that is, when we view the `world` frame as pictured in this RViz screenshot:
+To the right, that is, when we view the `world` frame from above as pictured in this RViz
+screenshot:

 <p align="center">
     <kbd>